-- Character: she enters the Capital Wasteland as nobody, working her way up to the top. - Player: grinding and doing fetch quests to level up and turn his gamer self into somebody.
+- Character: she enters the Capital Wasteland as nobody, working her way up to the top. - Player, grinding and doing fetch quests to level up and turn his Player self into somebody.

 This brings the Person frame back into the picture, which we kicked out earlier to make things easier to understand.
-Our inherent knowledge of the American Dream, and our urge to believe in it, is part of the Person.
+Our inherent knowledge of the American Dream, and our urge to believe in it, is part of the Person frame.
 Through an activity like playing Fallout 3, we prove to ourselves that these values, which we hold so dear, might actually be true.
 The game transcends the magic circle and stays with us after we stop playing.
 It reinforces our beliefs.

-Since this concept will become more important as we go, I want to explore it in more detail now.
+Since this is a concept that will become more important as we go on, I want to explore it in more detail now.